tlamt02/tlamt02.github.io/_pages/cv.md

   * Profiling structure and their patterns
 * Experimental Biophysics: molecular dynamics and biophysical interaction
   * Categorizing application domain
-* Routinal usage of documentation and presentation tools
-* MatLab, Python

 Languages
 ======